Retropak Specification

 Container Format

-A .rpk file is a standard ZIP archive using Deflate compression.
+A .rpk file is a standard ZIP archive.
 The extension must be .rpk.

 Directory Structure